BlueHoseBone311/CSCE531/README.md

 # CSCE531
-Learning to use the lexical analyzer
+Learning to use the lexical analyzer Flex